Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 3

 couple of days together.
 He was running

-a dance for the Germ Sergeants [[class?]]
+an dance for the Sear Sergeants Mess

-possibly with an ulterior motive -we
+possibly with an ulterior motive — we

 revived old times and exchanged a